NishadN08/NishadN08/README.md

 - 👋 Hi, I’m Nishad Nakhwa @NishadN08
 - 👀 I’m interested in Data Science/AI/ML
-- 🌱 I’m currently learning IT Engineering
+- 🌱 I’m currently learning Data Science at Florida State University
-- 💞️ I’m looking to collaborate on Data Model Training
+- 💞️ I’m looking to collaborate on Data Science related Projects which includes Data Model Training, Fitting, Analysis and Predictions
+- 🔗 How to reach me on LinkedIn - https://www.linkedin.com/in/nishad-nakhwa-323a1120b/
 - 📫 How to reach me Instagram - https://www.instagram.com/mi_hai_koli_08/

 <!---